About me

 It can seem counter-intuitive, but if you’ve ever had a life-long habit you’ve struggled with, or a regret or trauma you just can’t seem to get past, this approach allows for deep healing, rather than just coping.
 It’s one of the few things we can do to see our experience for what it is, negotiate with it, and make peace with it, to live a cleaner, more fulfilling life.

 I have trained and practised across a broad range of therapeutic modalities.
-My preferred way of working is to blend these together in a manner that best suits the person I’m working with.
+My preferred way of working is to blend these together in a manner that best suit the person I’m working with.

 ________